Transition Year Programmes

 The Department of Botany hosts transition year students for a week-long structured work experience programme.
 Students have the chance to experience what happens behind the scenes in an active research environment, working alongside technical staff, PhD students and professional scientific researchers.
 In addition to working at the Trinity Botanic Gardens, students have the chance to extract DNA in the molecular laboratory, to examine plant/animal interactions, to examine seed germination and storage using the Irish endangered plant seed-bank, to measure, in the field, critical environmental parameters and to work in the internationally important Herbarium.
 In addition, transition year students will meet with staff and attend presentations.

 The School of Chemistry hosts a week-long programme aimed at transition-year students.
 The programme involves a series of lectures, practical work and interactive tours of the facilities in Chemistry and CRANN.
 This course offers a unique opportunity for interaction with students from different schools and for hands-on exposure to advanced methodology in world-class laboratories.
-Dates for the 2015-16 TY programme will be announced on the School of Chemistry website in autumn 2015

 The School of Computer Science and Statistics runs week-long workshops for transition year students who have an interest in studying a Computer science or Engineering-related subject at 3rd level.
 These workshops provide a unique learning space where students work together in teams on a series of technical projects with both hardware and software components which can include: building and programming robots, animation, game design and web design.
 These workshops also provide an insight into the third level environment with lots of interaction between students and staff.